Preservation & Environment

-Most recently, we contributed to the construction of a new Statue of Liberty Museum, scheduled to open in 2019.
-The new building will double the original museum's capacity, better accommodating the 4.3 million visitors who pass through Liberty Island each year for a closer examination of the symbol of hope around the world.
+Most recently, we contributed to the construction of a new Statue of Liberty Museum, which opened on May 16, 2019.
+The new building doubles the original museum's capacity, better accommodating the 4.3 million visitors who pass through Liberty Island each year for a closer examination of the symbol of hope around the world.

 The Annenberg Foundation has supported Lady Liberty through a series of grants that began in 2003 and help Statue of Liberty-Ellis Island Foundation and the National Park Service safeguard this national treasure.
 In 2016, Annenberg Foundation vice president/director and GRoW founder Gregory Annenberg Weingarten received the Ellis Island Foundation's Family Heritage Award for his preservation efforts over the years.
 "I know that America's openness, its boundless hope and possibility, is a fire that lights up the whole world — from the most oppressed and war-torn countries to the most progressive and advanced ones," said Gregory.
 "They look to us for our ideals, and those ideals are embodied by Ellis Island."